victordmontero/SDLGameOfLife/README.md

     - Press "P" or "Pause/Break" for pause it.
     - Press "G" to see the grid.
     - Press "Escape" to exit.

+You can click on any cell (square) to make a cell alive.